sabyasachis/academic-kickstart/content/home/research_experience.md

   date_start = "2015-01-01"
   date_end = "2015-05-14"
   description = """
-  * Visualized CNN space of images and Tested effect of non-linearity of CNNs using confusion matrix
-  * Generate a hierarchical clustering of object classes based on visual similarity.
+  I worked on extracting semantic context in CNNs.
   """
+#  * Visualized CNN space of images and Tested effect of non-linearity of CNNs using confusion matrix
+#  * Generate a hierarchical clustering of object classes based on visual similarity.
+#  """

 +++